-- approving decisions regarding the appointment, replacement, or dismissal of the chief audit executive; and
+- Approving decisions regarding the appointment, replacement, or dismissal of the Chief Audit Executive

-- making a report to members at the Annual Membership Meeting.
+- Reporting to members at the Annual Membership Meeting.

 How Candidates Are Nominated and Vetted

-Candidates interested in being considered for the Board of Directors submit resumes and letters of interest to the BECU Board of Directors and Audit Committee.
-After an initial screening of resumes, interviews are then conducted and candidates are nominated by the Board Nominating Committee.
+Candidates interested in being considered for the Board of Directors and Audit Committee submit résumés and letters of interest to the BECU Nominating Committee.
+After an initial screening of resumes, interviews are then conducted, and candidates are nominated by the BECU Nominating Committee.

-The nominated candidates are then elected by our general membership – that's you.
+The nominated candidates are then elected by our members - that's you.

 Questions?
 Please contact the BECU Legal Department at 800-233-2328 ext.
 5050.